Mathias CormannSecretary GeneralOrganisation for Economic Co-operation and Development

 Governments worldwide are increasingly using strategic foresight and anticipatory innovation governance to get ahead of disruptions, build resilience, and design policies that are fit for the future.
 Irreducible uncertainty and complexity highlight the limitations of traditional forecast-based planning.
 This session will demonstrate how governments are embracing novel future-oriented governance approaches in practice to better integrate the future in policy planning and address to global challenges.

 Cécile WendlingGroup Head of Security Strategy, Threat Anticipation and ResearchAXA

 María Elena AgüeroSecretary-GeneralClub de Madrid

 BLOCK 2: Innovation in practice

 Panel Discussion: Anticipation to bold missions: Shaping the future through missions and anticipation

-With challenges like climate change, sustainable transport, clean oceans, cancer and pandemics ahead, short-term, single stakeholder approaches are no longer sufficient.
+With challenges like climate change, cancer and pandemics, and ambitious goals like sustainable transport and clean oceans, short-term, single stakeholder approaches are no longer sufficient.
 Mission-oriented innovation has become one of the most significant vehicles for tackling complex challenges.
-How do you avoid lock-in in a mission setting and design missions that are adaptive and open for experimental designs?
-How do future and foresight methodologies fit into missions and is it possible to future-proof a mission?
+How do you avoid lock-in when setting and designing missions that are adaptive and open to experimentation?
+How do futures and foresight methodologies fit into missions and is it possible to future-proof a mission?
 This session discusses the role of the state in shaping missions by convening and coordinating actors around wicked issues that require long-term, future-oriented governance.